PERSYNT® - High purity hydrogen peroxide for the food industry

 For food processing applications Evonik supplies high purity hydrogen peroxide food grade PERSYNT® and other regional food grades.
 PERSYNT® food grades fulfill the purity requirements both of European Pharmacopoeia as well as of the American Food Chemical Codex.

-DUROX® contains higher stabilizer levels than DUROX® LRA and DUROX® LRD and should be used for applications requiring prolonged contact with stainless steel surfaces and in general food uses.
-DUROX® LRA should be used where exceedingly low residue is desired, such as in spray aseptic packaging applications.
+DUROX® contains higher levels of stabilizer than DUROX® LRA and DUROX® LRD and should be used for applications requiring prolonged contact with stainless steel surfaces and for general food applications.
+DUROX® LRA should be preferred where extremely low residues are desired, such as in aseptic spray packaging applications.

 - DUROX® Hydrogen Peroxide (35%, 50%)